 Our operating subsidiary, U.S. Silica Company ("U.S. Silica"), has been named as a defendant in various product liability claims alleging silica exposure causing silicosis.
-U.S. Silica was named as a defendant in one claim filed during the year ended December 31, 2014, three filed in 2013 and two filed in 2012.
-U.S. Silica has been named as a defendant in similar suits since

-1975.
-As of December 31, 2014, there were 86 active silica-related products liability claims pending in which U.S. Silica is a defendant.
+U.S. Silica was not named as a defendant in any claims during the year ended December 31, 2015.
+U.S. Silica was named a defendant in one claim filed in 2014 and three claims filed in 2013.
+As of December 31, 2015, there were 75 active silica-related products liability claims pending in which U.S. Silica is a defendant.
 Although the outcomes of these claims cannot be predicted with certainty, in the opinion of management, it is not reasonably possible that the ultimate resolution of these matters will have a material adverse effect on our financial position or results of operations that exceeds the accrual amounts.

 For periods prior to 1986, U.S. Silica had numerous insurance policies and an indemnity from a former owner that covered silicosis claims.
-In the fourth quarter of 2012, U.S. Silica settled all rights under the indemnity and its underlying insurance policies receiving \$5.1 million from the parties involved.
+In the fourth quarter of 2012, U.S. Silica settled all rights under the indemnity and its underlying insurance.
+The settlement was received during the first quarter of 2013.
 As a result of the settlement, the indemnity and related policies are no longer available to U.S. Silica and U.S. Silica will not seek reimbursement for any defense costs or claim payments.
 Other insurance policies, however, continue to remain available to U.S. Silica.

 We have recorded estimated liabilities for these claims in other long-term obligations as well as estimated recoveries under the indemnity agreement and an estimate of future recoveries under insurance in other assets on our consolidated balance sheets.
-As of December 31, 2014 and 2013, other non-current assets included \$311 and \$313, respectively, for insurance for third-party products liability claims and other long-term obligations included \$1.6 million and \$1.6 million, respectively, in third-party products claims liability.
-Based on decreases in the actual claims filed during the periods along with decreases in the estimated future product liability claims and their related costs, as well as the aforementioned settlement, we recorded pre-tax adjustments to selling, general and administrative expenses related to silica claims (including a \$0.2 million loss in 2014, \$0.5 million loss in 2013, and a \$3.4 million gain in 2012).
+As of both December 31, 2015 and 2014, other non-current assets included \$0.3 million for insurance for third-party products liability claims.
+As of December 31, 2015 and 2014, other long-term obligations included \$1.5 million and \$1.6 million, respectively, in third-party products claims liability.